monako2001/Pixelate-Technex/README.md

 </p>

 ## Our Approach
-We uses Dijkstra's Shortest path algorithm and OpenCV for Image processing to complete the problem statement.
+We used Dijkstra's Shortest path algorithm and OpenCV for Image processing to complete the problem statement.